 Tombstone, AZ 85638

+There are two versions of Tombstone.
+The first is the stuff of legends.
+The second is the real history, which while entertaining and almost unbelievable, is a little less grandiose.
 For anyone especially interested in learning the full story of Tombstone, a visit to the Tombstone Courthouse is an absolute must.
-Built in 1882, this building served administrators of the then-newly created Cochise County until 1929 when the county seat was relocated to Bisbee.
-At one point, a hotel was planned for the structure, but today the courthouse houses a museum dedicated to telling the historically accurate story of Tombstone.
+Cochise County built the courthouse in 1882 for administrators of the then-newly created Cochise County.
+It remained in use until 1929, when the county seat relocated to Bisbee.
+After its abandonment, proprietors planned to repurpose the courthouse as a hotel, but today the courthouse houses a museum dedicated to telling the historically accurate story of Tombstone.

 Waiʻanapanapa State Park is a 122-acre state park in Hana, on Maui.
 It is located at the end of Waiʻanapanapa Road off Hana Highway, 53 miles east of Kahului, Maui.
 Waiʻanapanapa means “glistening fresh water” in the Hawaiian language, referring to nearby fresh water streams and sparkling pools.